Texting and driving among youth: knowledge and strategies for prevention in Northeastern Ontario

 Social influences

 While individual differences may explain part of the variation in young drivers’ frequency to text and drive, Buckley, Chapman and Sheehan (2014) investigated social influences of parents and peers sensation seeking behaviours and risk perception on the frequency of texting and driving behaviours.
 Results revealed risk perception was the best predictor of the adolescents’ frequency of texting and driving.
 A higher perceived peer approval of the behaviour was associated with a lower risk perception.
-Consistent with Struckerman-Johnson et al. (2015), results showed men and women both engage in texting and driving behaviours at similar frequencies.
+Consistent with Struckman-Johnson et al. (2015), results showed men and women both engage in texting and driving behaviours at similar frequencies.
 However, males generally had lower risk perception compared to females, rated themselves as more likely to engage in the behaviour and perceived more peer approval of engaging in the behaviour.

 Tucker et al. (2015) surveyed Canadian adolescents, mostly Ontario residents, in hopes to determine the most common themes in distracted driving behaviours.
 These researchers found a correlation between the frequencies of being the distracted driver and being a passenger of a distracted driver, consistent with Buckley et al.’s (2014) hypothesis that peers have a high influence on young drivers’ decision to engage in risky driving behaviours.
 Tucker et al. (2015) also found that texting and driving was a strong predictor of speeding and of talking on the phone while driving, thus suggesting that these types of driving behaviours co-occur in this age group.